top of page

 What we see of the Cosmos makes up only a small percentage of the universe.
 The remaining large part consists of dark matter and dark energy, realities we cannot see directly but can infer from their effects in and on galaxies.
 Without them, the movements of galaxies, the structure of the cosmos, and even our current physical theories would begin to fall apart.
 And if we can infer the effect of death on life, why is then consciousness not taken into consideration while making these measurements which constitute our universe.

-Perhaps consciousness is its own kind of “dark energy” an invisible force that shapes our reality in ways we cannot yet measure.
+Perhaps consciousness is a kind of “dark energy” of life, an invisible force that shapes our reality in ways we cannot yet measure.
 Just as dark matter influences the motion of galaxies and dark energy drives the expansion of the galaxies and the universe, consciousness might influence the evolution of life, the flow of experience, and even the unfolding of the cosmos itself.

 We observe its effects in ourselves and in others the growth of knowledge, the ripple of emotions, the decisions that shape the course of history.
 The way we transform our lives with time passing.
 Yet, like dark matter, it eludes direct detection, its unmeasurable.
 We cannot grasp it even when it leaves our bodies.
 Could it be that our understanding of the universe is incomplete precisely because we ignore the most intimate, powerful, and pervasive force of all: the inner awareness that perceives, interprets, and connects all that exists?

-What if life and the consciousness it carries is not only a byproduct of matter and the way matter and its foundational particles interact and evolve, but a fundamental and foundational aspect of the universe, as real as the stars, the galaxies, and the invisible forces that bind them together?
+What if the consciousness that life carries is not only a byproduct of matter and the way matter and its foundational particles interact and evolve, but a fundamental and foundational aspect of the universe, as real as the stars, the galaxies, and the invisible forces that bind them together?
 If some of us choose to call this presence God, then so be it.
-I was born and raised in a communist family, where religion(spirituality) was a foreign, almost forbidden concept.
-I never had a choice in that.
-But certain life experiences have led me to sense a force beyond our understanding, a kind of perpetuum mobile that quietly sustains and cares for all beings.
-And there comes up this question again, why, why does it need to continue and what is the purpose?
+Certain life experiences have led me to sense a force beyond our understanding, a kind of presence or a sort of an undepleting source of energy that quietly sustains and cares for all beings.
+And there comes up this question again, why does life need to continue and what is the purpose?

 And in a way, this limit mirrors our own human confrontation and understanding of death.
 Just as the event horizon conceals the fate of matter that falls beyond it, death conceals the fate of consciousness when it leaves the body.
 Both are thresholds: one written in the language of physics, the other inscribed in the fabric of human experience.